ENV (Environmental Studies)

 ENV 401 Seminar in Environmental Studies (1 hour)

 This seminar meets once a week to discuss classic and contemporary literature that explores the interactions between humans and their environments.
 Participants will be required to critically evaluate, integrate, and build upon this literature with peers and to effectively express their perspectives with speech and in writing.
-Prerequisites: a declared and approved minor in Environmental Studies; a grade of C- or better in ENV 101; and at least junior standing.
+Usually offered biennially in spring of even years.
+Prerequisites: a declared and approved minor in Environmental Studies; a grade of C- or better in ENV 101 or BIO/ENV 320; and at least junior standing.

 ENV 490 Advanced Special Topics in Environmental Studies (1-5 hours)